CFA Announces Top Cats for the 2017-18 Show Season

 CFA's Best Cat, International

-CFA's Best Cat International is GC, BWI, NW Spoton Eragon, a chocolate spotted Ocicat bred by Mike Wagner and Sue Riley of Colorado and owned by Chan Ym and Zhou Ning of Beijing China.
+CFA's Best Cat International is GC, BWI, NW Spoton Eragon, a chocolate spotted Ocicat bred by Mike Wagner of Michigan and Sue Riley of Colorado, and owned by Chan Ym of Hong Kong and Zhou Ning of Beijing China.

 See the complete list of the top cats in Championship in the International Area for 2017-18....